 In March 2020 the Tasmanian Premier committed to develop Tasmania’s first comprehensive, long-term, whole-of-government, Child and Youth Wellbeing Strategy for children aged 0-25 years.
 Wellbeing is about a child or young person’s quality of life.
 When they have a strong sense of wellbeing they feel happy, healthy, capable and engaged and able to have a good life.
 The Tasmanian Child and Youth Wellbeing Framework provides a common understanding of wellbeing through the use of six wellbeing domains.

-MHCT held consultations for the Child and Youth Wellbeing Strategy across Tasmania between November 2020 and February 2021.
-Based on these consultations, a report is being produced and will be available here soon.
+Consultations for the Child and Youth Wellbeing Strategy took place between November 2020 and February 2021.
+Based on these sessions, a report is being produced and will be available here soon.

 Tasmanian Youth Mental Health Forum (2019)